slaurin/sy0-601-study/README.md

 Bots check in with the command and control systems to receive their commands to execute

 #### Cryptomalware
+Ransomware where the data is encrypted.
+Attacker's ask for a payment in bitcoin and if victim pay they might give the encryption key.
 #### Logic bombs
 Code embedded in application or script that is triggered by an event (date/time, application launched, ...).

 #### Spyware
+Monitor's user computer and often includes a keylogger.

 #### Keyloggers
 #### Remote access Trojan (RAT)
 Malware that allows attackers to control the PC from a remote location.